falkheiland/PSSonicWALL/README.md

 # PSSonicWALL

-Powershll SonicWALL Tools - atm only Function to Convert .exp Config-File to .txt File.
+Powershell SonicWALL Tools - atm only Function to Convert .exp Config-File to .txt File.